argonne-lcf/ATPESC_MachineLearning/09_workflows_coupling_simulation_and_AI/README.md

 batch_size = 64               # New simulations per AL iteration
 ```

 `initial_training_count` seeds the very first training pass; the loop then adds `batch_size` new simulations per iteration until `max_training_count` is reached.
 Balancing these values trades exploration (bigger initial batch → less biased first model) against exploitation (bigger per-iteration batch → faster convergence to the tail of the IE distribution).
-These parameters are the primary knobs you should experiment with.
+These parameters are some of the main knobs for optimizing the AL workflow.

-Each iteration prints per-phase timings (training, inference, simulation), the mean relative error of the model's predictions on the *newly simulated* molecules (a held-out set), and the best predicted molecule with its actual error.
+To make comparisons of the workflow's computational performance and ability to fine-tune the model, the driver scripts output verbose information.
+This includes timings of the training, inference, and simulation components, the mean relative error of the model's predictions on the *newly simulated* molecules (a held-out set), and the best predicted molecule with its actual error.
 At the end of the run, a plot of the best identified molecules across iterations is generated and the full training history is saved to CSV.
-Both are useful for the homework problem below.

 ## Run Instructions